xvzf/ezsync/Readme.md

-# ezclone
+# ezsync
-> `ezclone` is a tool which retrieves all your private and public github repositories plus repos you are contributing to and clones them to a given location
+> `ezsync` is a tool which retrieves all your private and public github repositories plus repos you are contributing to and clones them to a given location.

-`ezclone` is written in go and has zero runtime dependencies (not even git itself).
+`ezsync` is written in go and has zero runtime dependencies (not even git itself).
+If a repository exists, it fetches (! no auto merging) changes.

 ## Usage
 In order to talk to the API, `ezclone` needs an access token.
 One can be obtained [here](https://github.com/settings/tokens)